nocluebutalotofit/onlineRPCA/README.md

 Folder **simulation** contains code to reproduce all simulation studies of the paper Xiao, Wei, et al. "Online Robust Principal Component Analysis with Change Point Detection" arXiv (2017).

 Folder **example/survillance** contains ipython notebooks to apply the online rpca algorithms for real-world video survillance data (separating foreground from background in the video).
-Before running the corresponding ipython notebooks, please first download the video data from <http://perception.i2r.a-star.edu.sg/bk_model/bk_index.html>.
+Before running the corresponding ipython notebooks, please first download the video data from the [Perception Test Images Sequences](http://vis-www.cs.umass.edu/~narayana/castanza/I2Rdataset/) of the [Background Subtraction Website](https://sites.google.com/site/backgroundsubtraction/test-sequences/human-activities).

 ### Citation
 If you use this package in any way, please cite the following preprint.